28/06/2022 - 05/07/2022

 We believe that a strong generational battle is needed to train and inform us young people and our peers on good practices and model behaviours to prevent road accidents and risks to the life and safety of all road users.
 To undertake a virtuous path that will allow young people aged between 16 and 24 years to understand how to become aware road users, avoid risks related to driving under the influence of alcohol or drugs, learn to use active and passive safety devices and also learn basic first aid techniques in order to help those in difficulty.

 The project “Safe Driving: Choose to live!” aimed therefore, to complement the Road Safety Programme through the promotion of the objectives of Erasmus+ as a stimulus to active European citizenship, civic education and the promotion of healthy lifestyles to protect life in the prevention of risk events and the culture of respect for the rules of civil coexistence and compliance with road safety regulations by young active road users.

 From the 2017 statistics, in fact, we see how the Italian figure is in contrast with the European average; if in Europe, in fact, the decrease in road deaths was 2%, in Italy the figure sees an increase of 3% when comparing 2016 and 2017.
 Similarly to the Italian figure, we see how, for example, other countries have experienced the same problems: Spain (+2%), Romania (+1%), Croatia (+8%), up to important contrasts such as Portugal (+14%), Slovakia (+12).

-In order to achieve the ambitious general objective, we intend to set specific objectives that will contribute to its achievement and specifically
+In order to achieve the ambitious general objective, we intended to set specific objectives that contributed to its achievement and specifically

 – to inform and educate about the current road regulations in Europe and in each of our countries: how best to follow them;